Yemmy22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #13-change_group: The script changes the group owner to school for the file hello
 #100-change_owner_and_group: The script changes all the files and directories in the working directory belonging to owner to vincent, and the group owner to staff
 #101-symbolic_link_permissions: This a script that changes the owner and the group owner of__hello to vincent and staff respectively while__hello is a symbolic link
+#102-if_only: The script changes the owner of the file hello to betty only if it is owned by the user guillaume